Trixarian/NetherSX2-patch/README.md

 * [The Java(TM) SE Development Kit](https://www.oracle.com/java/technologies/downloads/#jdk20-windows)

 Linux:
-* The aapt package (Script will switch to use local binary incase some distros didn't provide.)
-* The apksigner package (Script will switch to use local binary incase some distros didn't provide.)
+* The OpenJDK package
-* The openjdk-17 package (If not installed already.
-Note: some distros named openjdk-17 different, use your distro's package searcher.)
+Optional: The aapt and apksigner packages (the Linux version uses it's own binaries if these packages aren't installed)

 All:
-* A copy of the NetherSX2 APK (see below on how to build it yourself)
+* A copy of the NetherSX2 APK (see below on how to build it)

-The rest comes prepackaged for your convience
+The rest comes prepackaged for your convenience

 ## Getting a copy of the NetherSX2 APK
 The best method is to use EZOnTheEyes' guide to build it yourself:

 [![NetherSX2 Installation and Usage Guide](http://img.youtube.com/vi/2y3uRlYq4SY/0.jpg)](http://www.youtube.com/watch?v=2y3uRlYq4SY)

-Alternatively, NetherSX2-builder and xdelta patch in the Downloads section below can be used to create a copy of NetherSX2 with these changes pre-applied
+Alternatively, NetherSX2-builder and xdelta patch in the Downloads section can be used to create a copy of NetherSX2 with these changes pre-applied

 ## Using these scripts
 Once you have a copy of the NetherSX2 APK named 15210-v1.5-4248-noads.apk, drop it in the same folder as remove-adservices.bat and update-files.bat